Trindon Holliday

-Trindon Jerard Holliday (born April 27, 1986) is an American former professional football wide receiver and return specialist.
+Trindon Jerard Holliday (born April 27, 1986) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football for the LSU Tigers and was selected by the Houston Texans in the sixth round of the 2010 NFL draft.

 At 5'5", Holliday is one of the shortest players in NFL history.
 He was also a member of the Denver Broncos, New York Giants, Tampa Bay Buccaneers, San Francisco 49ers, and Oakland Raiders.

 Early life

-Holliday went both ways at Northeast High, in Pride, Louisiana.
+Holliday went both ways at Northeast High School, in Pride, Louisiana.
 Because of his short stature, Holliday did not start on the football team until his junior year.
 In his first season starting, he rushed for 1,870 yards and scored 26 touchdowns.
 In his senior year, Holliday put up even better statistics by rushing for 2,210 yards, scoring 34 touchdowns, and averaging 27.6 yards per punt return.

 Holliday was also a track runner in high school.
 In 2005, Holliday posted the nation's fastest indoor time in the 55 and 60-meter dashes.
 He led his team into the 2A state title by winning the 100 meters and 200 meters and was second in the long jump.
 Holliday was a four-time state champion in the 200 meters and a three-time 100 meters champion.